canalplus/rx-player/doc/api/metaplaylist.md

   - this file rarely needs to be updated, improving the caching of this ressource.

-  - its format is extremely simple and in JSON, which is easy to integrate with JavaScript codebases.
+  - its format is very simple and in JSON, which is easy to integrate with JavaScript codebases.
 The file can even be very easily generated directly on the client's page.
 This paves the way for contents personalized to a single customer.